Toby Ross

-Toby Ross is an American film director who made straight and gay pornographic films in the 1970s and 1980s and later on went to produce nonsexual and cult films with a strong sense of comedic flare.
+Toby Ross (born 1955) is an American film director who made straight and gay pornographic films in the 1970s and 1980s and later on went to produce nonsexual and cult films with a strong sense of comedic flair.
 Many film aficionados consider Ross the only missing link between adult films and commercial independent films ("Ross—himself a prominent 70s queer filmmaker whose films bridged the gap between porn, exploitation, and art cinema"), as Ross calls it The Antarctica of the film business.
 He was born in Landsberg am Lech, Germany, to a Jewish mother and a Catholic father.
 At the age of eight, his mother having remarried an Austrian Jew, he moved with his mother and stepfather to Israel.
 He served two years in the Israeli army.
 After studies in Los Angeles, attracted by stories of the freedom in San Francisco, he moved there in the 1970s.

 Before Ross made feature films he made loops, which were shot on silent 8mm or 16mm.
 His earliest feature films were partially composed of some of his loops with added soundtracks.
 Some of his later films were very successful in underground gay film circles.
-These films include Do Me Evil, Cruisin' 57(Lines around the block, and Schoolmates.
+These films include Do Me Evil, Cruisin' 57, and Schoolmates.